About Candida Scott Knight

 “Working harmoniously together on set is the foundation needed to ensure the quality of the final product.”

 Her ability to understand how to convey psychological states through the shots chosen is a defining characteristic of her work.
 This and a great sensitivity for the detail in the look, soundscape and movement of a piece takes her work to a whole different level.
-But in fact each aspect is equally important – from the food on set that will support the crew (or not), to the quality of the set design and costumes, to the detail in the casting, to that moment when you find the perfect location for a scene:
+But in fact each aspect is equally important – finding the perfect location for a scene, the quality of the set design and costumes, the detail in the casting, to that moment when the camera and actors’ movements match up precisely:

 “The flow and the symmetry that happens when you are making a film is something that I find infinitely beautiful.
 There is something so magic about everything falling into place.”

 She is an advocate for the advancement of true (not token) gender equality in the film and television industry.
-With a great interest in complementary healing and the health and wellbeing of communities, she sees the potential of media as a platform that can offer far-reaching connection in the most meaningful sense.
+With a great interest in the human condition and the health and wellbeing of communities, she sees the potential of media as a platform that can offer far-reaching connection in the most meaningful sense.